bytenft/bytenft-payment-gateway/README.md

 ## 7. Popup Window for Payment

 - **Secure Payment Processing:**
-  Upon selecting DFin, a secure popup window will open for payment processing.
+  Upon selecting ByteNFT, a secure popup window will open for payment processing.

 ## 8. Complete the Payment Process